What is Sexual Harassment?

 - Denies or limits your ability as a student or employee to participate in or benefit from Everett Community College's education program or a safe workplace environment

 Sexual harassment can take different forms.
 The conduct can be carried out by college employees, students, or visitors.
-Males and females can be victims of sexual harassment.
-The harasser and the victim can be of the same gender.
-Sexual harassment also includes conduct that is criminal in nature, such as rape, sexual assault, dating violence, and sexually motivated stalking.
+Males and females can be subject to sexual harassment.
+The harasser and the survivor can be of the same gender.
+Sexual harassment also includes conduct that is criminal in nature, such as rape, sexual assault, dating violence, and stalking.
 The conduct can occur in any college program, event, or activity, on and off campus.
 The conduct can be physical, verbal, or non-verbal.
-When unwelcome sexual conduct is serious enough or pervasive enough, it becomes sexual harassment.

 What are some examples of sexual conduct?

 - Persistent and unwelcome flirtation of a sexual nature

 - Sexual phone calls, voice messages or emails